Skip to main content

 Members commit to fixed weekly contributions

-Each participant agrees to a defined contribution amount per week over the length of the cycle.
+Each member agrees to a defined contribution amount per week over the length of the cycle.
 Contribution terms are established before the cohort begins — there are no variable rates or subsequent adjustments.

 03